inspire-eu-validation/download-service/A.29.IR311.TGR31.languageForDownloadLink.md

 **Notes**

-[1] Is the hreflang attribute mandatory if data in only 1 language is provided?
-If so, this ATS is not automatically testable and the ATS should be removed.
+[1] Is the hreflang attribute still mandatory if data in only 1 language is provided?
+If not, this ATS is not automatically testable and the ATS should be removed.

 ## Contextual XPath references